trinodb/trino/docs/src/main/sphinx/object-storage/file-system-s3.md

   - The name of the *extra credential* used to provide the IAM role.
 * - `s3.security-mapping.kms-key-id-credential-name`
   - The name of the *extra credential* used to provide the KMS-managed key ID.
+* - `s3.security-mapping.sse-customer-key-credential-name`
+  - The name of the *extra credential* used to provide the server-side encryption with customer-provided keys (SSE-C).
 * - `s3.security-mapping.refresh-period`
   - How often to refresh the security mapping configuration, specified as a {ref}`prop-type-duration`.
 By default, the configuration is not refreshed.